CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 **Run:ai**:

-1. You should have access to a Run:ai project and have minimum knowledge of the Run:ai platform, e.g., know the commands to submit jobs and check their status.
+1. You should have access to a Run:ai project and have some knowledge of the Run:ai platform, e.g., know the commands to submit jobs and check their status.
 2. You should have one or more PVC(s) (Persistent Volume Claim) connecting some persistent storage to your Run:ai jobs, typically your lab's shared storage.
    (E.g. `runai-claire-gaspar-scratch`, you can run `kubectl get pvc` to list them).
-3. You should have access to a project on the [IC](https://ic-registry.epfl.ch/) or [RCP](https://registry.rcp.epfl.ch/) image registries and should be logged in (`docker login <registry>`).
+3. You should have access to a project on the [IC](https://ic-registry.epfl.ch/) or [RCP](https://registry.rcp.epfl.ch/) image registries and should be logged in to them (`docker login <registry>`).

 EPIC provides an introduction to these tools [here](https://epic-guide.github.io/tools/ic-compute-storage).
 We also have a guide at CLAIRE which you can get inspiration from